$1.3 billion Lithium Nevada project on track for 2020 milestones

 The BLM, Lithium Nevada and ICF since have entered into Memorandums of Understanding that define the timeline and support the overall management of the EIS-development process.

-The Thacker Pass project is operated by Reno-based Lithium Nevada Corporation, a wholly owned subsidiary of Lithium Americas Corporation.
+The Thacker Pass project is operated by Reno-based Lithium Nevada Corporation, which is a wholly owned subsidiary of Vancouver, Canada-based Lithium Americas Corporation.
 The project is approximately 17 miles northwest of Orovada and 54 miles north-northwest of Winnemucca.

 According to previous reports, should everything go through as planned, the company projects operations will create approximately 1,000 jobs during construction of $1.3 billion project and will employ more than 285 people upon completion.